House panel probes Trump presidential records found in Fla.

 Records are central to any presidency, but Trump’s in particular have been at the center of an investigation by another House committee that’s investigating the violent Jan.
 6, 2021, insurrection at the U.S. Capitol, which sought to stop the certification of the 2020 presidential election, won by Democrat Joe Biden.
 Trump, a Republican, tried and failed to withhold White House documents in a dispute that rose to the U.S. Supreme Court.

 The former president said in a statement that following “collaborative and respectful discussions,” the National Archives arranged for the transport from Mar-a-Lago “of boxes that contained Presidential Records in compliance with the Presidential Records Act.”

-The statement said the records will one day become part of the Donald J. Trump Presidential Library.
+“The papers were given easily and without conflict and on a very friendly basis,” Trump said in the statement, which added that the records will one day become part of the Donald J. Trump Presidential Library.

 There are also concerns that Trump was destroying records before he left office, and the House oversight panel wrote to the archivist in December 2020, as Trump’s term was winding down, about those concerns.